 - Height – typically, taller fences will use more materials, so their installation cost will be higher.
 Non-standard heights will need more labor to complete the project, unlike standard fences.
 So, if your fence is higher than standard, be ready to spend more on the repairs.

 - Length – the extent of linear feet damage will determine the overall repair price and the number of boards or panels required.
 If multiple panels are needed, the total cost will be higher.
-However, it may take less time to replace a whole section than repairing a small area with complex damages.
+However, it may take less time to replace a fence than to repair sections with complex damages.

 Several other factors can affect the overall repair cost.
 These include, your location, project size, and finish option.
 Ensure you also budget for miscellaneous expenses in case of emergencies.